It is normal for children to have problems from time to time, and to express emotions such as anger, sadness, frustration, or to show anxiety.

 Who should I go to?

-A good place to start is your child’s doctor or paediatrician.
-They will be able to help recognise if your child needs help, or if your concerns are a normal part of your child’s growth.
+A good place to start the discussion about getting support for your child is with your doctor or a paediatrician.
+They will be able to help recognise if your child needs assistance, or if your concerns are just a normal part of your child’s growth.
 You can also approach:

 - a social worker